Ping SDKs

 You’ll still need a web server of some kind to serve the files necessary to handle requests to this alternative origin, but being that only static files are served, the options are much simpler and lightweight.

-What is ForgeRock Token Vault?
+What is Token Vault?

 Even though your main app doesn’t need much modification, additional build and server requirements are necessary, which introduces complexity and added maintenance to your system.

-We recommend that you only integrate ForgeRock Token Vault into an app if heightened security measures are a requirement of your system.
+We recommend that you only integrate Token Vault into an app if heightened security measures are a requirement of your system.

 What you will learn